 WARNING: This article contains SPOILERS for Lost in Space

-Lost in Space is streaming now on Netflix.
+Lost in Space‘s first season is now streaming on Netflix.